 Sourcing and recruiting talent is a core service Yoh offers; of which includes veteran recruiting.
 When reviewing military resumes, it can be confusing for HR and recruiting professionals not versed in military terms to identify top talent or transferable skills.

-With this in mind, VERG HR Sponsor and the Senior Director of Training and Quality for Yoh, Wendy Liberko established a Veterans training initiative.
-She created a comprehensive eCourse that outlined tactful tools and helpful resources to bridge the communication gap between military to civilians; including commonly used military terms, military job boards, and veteran resume posting sites.
+With this in mind, Yoh established a Veterans training initiative.
+We created a comprehensive eCourse that outlined tactful tools and helpful resources to bridge the communication gap between military to civilians; including commonly used military terms, military job boards, and veteran resume posting sites.

 Provide Veteran Resources